How Much should my car down payment be?

 The quick answer to this question is, “No, you don’t have to put cash down when buying a new or used car!”

 Remember, not putting money down when purchasing a vehicle will make you pay more for the car in the long run.
-Any money borrowed will be subject to interest charges when financing a car through a bank or lender if you don’t put enough cash down to cover your tax, title, license, and fees.
+Any money borrowed will be subject to interest charges when financing a vehicle through a bank or lender if you don’t put enough cash down to cover your tax, title, license, and fees.
 You will also be paying unnecessary interest on it.
 The golden rule is that the less money you borrow, the less interest you will pay, and the more money you save.

 If you want to purchase a vehicle with $0 down, consider covering your car’s tax, title, license, and related fees upfront.
 Otherwise, you’ll be adding unnecessary interest to these amounts.